California Forklift Accident Lawyers

 Forklift accidents can get complicated because of all the potential defendants present in the case.
 For example, you could be entitled to workers’ compensation benefits if the accident happened on the job.
 Workers’ compensation benefits can pay for rehabilitation costs, disability coverage, lost wages, and medical care.
 The purpose of these benefits is to cover the victim’s accident-related financial losses incurred while performing duties within the scope of their jobs.

-If a third party caused the accident, the injured victim can file a personal injury lawsuit against that same party.
-For example, if your accident happens because of a manufacturing error, you might have a right to file a lawsuit against the manufacturing company.
+If a third party caused the accident, the injured victim can file a personal injury lawsuit against that party.
+For example, if your accident happens because of a manufacturing error, you might have the right to file a lawsuit against the manufacturing company.
 Our experienced California forklift accident attorneys can help you understand your rights to compensation.

 Your Employer